Olivia Records: Decline

 Following a sold-out tenth-anniversary best-of concert at Carnegie Hall in New York City, Olivia's idealist and inexperienced business practices led to significant financial hardship.
 Meg Christian left the record label in 1984.
 Olivia moved first to Los Angeles in 1975 to stay on top of the burgeoning music scene and then to Oakland in 1977.
 The remaining five women of the collective, who had been pooling their money and even living together for the previous seven years, began to disperse.
 Olivia stopped putting out new records and instead performed a series of 15th anniversary concerts in 1988.
 The two 15th-anniversary concerts at Carnegie Hall were the largest grossing concerts at that venue in its history.
 In 1988, the record label restructured and morphed into a broader women-centered social business venture resulted in the branding of Olivia, a lesbian travel company.

 Even though Olivia Records released world music and salsa records, it was most successful with acoustic solo acts, although sometimes it failed to identify mainstream talent.
 In 1985, singer/songwriter Melissa Etheridge, then a struggling Los Angeles artist, sent her demo to Olivia, but was ultimately rejected.
 Etheridge went on to become one of the most popular female performers of the 1990s and arguably the most successful lesbian musician of all time.
 She saved the rejection letter, signed by "the women of Olivia," which was featured in Intimate Portrait, the Lifetime Television documentary of her life.

-Unable to reinvent itself for the changing musical landscape for women, from riot grrrl to Lilith Fair to Ani DiFranco, Olivia could no longer sustain itself as a record label.
+Olivia Records was unable to adapt to the evolving musical landscape for women—from the Riot grrrl movement to Lilith Fair and the rise of Ani DiFranco—and consequently could no longer sustain operations as a record label.